UBC-CIC/commit2act/docs/UserGuide.md

 #### 3. Group Members

-- Displays all group members (group owners will have a start icon by their profile picture)
+- Displays all group members (group owners will have a star icon by their profile picture)
 - Clicking on any member profile picture will display their name and role, as well as an option to go to their user profile (More information on [User Profiles](#User-Profiles))
   ![alt text](images/groupProfile/group_profile5.png)
 - A user can see the option to leave the group by clicking on their own profile picture